Siddhi-Nagapure-5/Siddhi-Nagapure-5/README.md

 - **ISS Tracker** – Real-time satellite tracking web application with a clean and intuitive UI.

 ---
+--- ### 🔮 **Vision & Mindset** > I strive to build technology that creates real-world impact — from intelligent systems to solutions that improve everyday life. > I believe in continuous learning, embracing challenges, and pushing boundaries to grow as both a developer and a leader. > Collaboration, creativity, and perseverance define the way I approach problems and opportunities. ---
 ## 🤝 Let’s Collaborate
 I’m open to:
 - 💼 Internships